Arizona State HDSHC Invitational

 James Ritchey Paradigm

-This is my second year judging with little experience prior.
+This is my fourth year as a lay judge.
 Above all, I appreciate civility.
 Respect your opponents and maintain a positive attitude.
 I don't mind a little aggression, but if you start to get snarky or roll eyes, I will start deducting speaker points.
 I'm not a fan of spreading or spewing.
 I will flow as best as I can, but if I can't follow, don't expect to win.
-I am also not a fan of progressive arguements.
 Please keep your case appropriate for today's practical application.
 Clash well, speak clearly and persuasively, and have fun and you should do well.